sgfdejesus/Python-Exploratory-Data-Analysis-on-Spotify-2023-Dataset/README.md

 #### Key Insights
 - The output confirms that after the cleaning process, there are no remaining missing values in the dataset.
 The data types are now consistent and appropriate, with numeric columns converted to integers and string columns remaining as objects.
 The released_month column is now populated with month names (e.g., January, February), making the data more readable.
 The cleaned dataset is saved successfully, ready for further analysis and visualization.

 ### 📊 Basic Descriptive Statistics
    - **Streams Statistics:** What are the **mean, median, and standard deviation** of the streams?
    - **Released Year & Artist Count:** What is the distribution?
 Are there any **trends** or **outliers**?

 #### About the Code
-- This code performs an analysis of the Spotify dataset to identify key trends and outliers.
-It begins by calculating summary statistics for the streams column, including the mean, median, and standard deviation, providing an overview of how stream counts are distributed.
-The code then generates visualizations, using a 2x2 grid of subplots to display the distribution of released years and artist counts, as well as boxplots to highlight data spread for these two variables.
-A function for detecting outliers using the Interquartile Range (IQR) method is also included, and are printed, giving further insight into any anomalies in the data.
+- This code computes summary statistics for key attributes in the Spotify dataset, such as the streams column, including the mean, median, and standard deviation.
+It then generates visualizations in a 2x2 grid to display the distribution of release years and artist counts.
+Boxplots are used to show the spread of data for these variables.
+Additionally, a function to detect outliers using the Interquartile Range (IQR) method is included, identifying any extreme values in the dataset.

 ``` python
 # Load the cleaned Spotify dataset